-CRMC trained residents and Fellows in partnership with UCSF Fresno.
-In addition, third- and fourth-year medical students are trained on a rotating basis.
+CRMC trained 262 residents and 47 Fellows in partnership with UCSF Fresno.
+In addition, thirdand fourth-year medical students are trained on a rotating basis.
 Rotating medical students include those in UCSF's San Joaquin Valley Program in Medical Education (SJV PRIME).
-SJV PRIME trains local students to provide culturally-competent, accessible care in the San Joaquin Valley.
+SJV PRIME trained local students to provide culturally competent, accessible care in the San Joaquin Valley.
 More than one-third of graduating residents stay in the Central Valley to practice medicine, making this program critical to addressing the region's access to care issues.

-Through an agreement with the California Health Sciences University (CHSU), a private institution offering doctoral degrees through its College of Osteopathic Medicine, CHSU medical students rotated through the hospital as part of their training.
+Through an agreement with the California Health Sciences University (CHSU), a private institution offering doctoral degrees through its College of Osteopathic Medicine, CHSU medical students rotated through Community Health System as part of their training.

-FHSH supports in the training of the Advanced GI MIS/Bariatrics Fellowship program, in partnership with Advanced Laparoscopic Surgical Associates.
-This program includes three Fellows annually.
+FHSH supports the training of the Advanced GI MIS/Bariatrics Fellowship program, in partnership with Advanced Laparoscopic Surgical Associates.
+This program included 4 Fellows in FY24.